 Communications Director/Jury Member

-Marija Sajkas is a U.S. based writer, media expert, and human rights advocate, whose work focuses on freedom of expression, the safety of journalists, and the state of media in the U.S. and the Balkans.
-She is a founder of 4 Better Media and since 2018, a curator of Freedom of Speech block at the Queens World Film Festival.
-She was a consultant for the documentary Common Ground: Survivors- A conversation between communities (2019), in which survivors of the Holocaust and Sino-Japanese war are finding similarities in perseverance, and co-author of Missing- the Right to Know (2003), a documentary that chronicles lives of families who are looking for their loved ones in mass graves.
-Her novel Esther Jovanovich’s Scrapbook (Klett, 2013), historical fiction situated in the time before WW2 explores topics such as the fatality of love, forces of immigration, and unlocked secrets from a letter found between strings of a grand piano.
-Marija Sajkas holds M.S. in International Affairs, with a concentration in Culture and Media Studies, from The New School University in New York, and a BS in Serbian Language and Literature from the University of Belgrade.
+Marija Sajkas is a U.S. based writer, media expert, and human rights advocate.
+Her works focus on freedom of expression, the safety of journalists, and the state of media in the U.S. and the Balkans.
+She is a founder of 4 Better Media and since 2018, a curator for the Freedom of Speech block at the Queens World Film Festival.
+She was a consultant for the documentary Common Ground: Survivors – A Conversation Between Communities (2019), in which survivors of the Holocaust and Sino-Japanese war find similarities in perseverance.
+Sajkas is the co-author of Missing – The Right to Know (2003), a documentary that chronicles the lives of families who looked for their loved ones in mass graves.
+Her novel Esther Jovanovich’s Scrapbook (Klett, 2013), a historical fiction situated in the time before WW2, explores topics such as the fatality of love, the forces of immigration, and the unlocked secrets from a letter found between the strings of a grand piano.
+Sajkas holds an M.S. in International Affairs from New York’s New School University, with a concentration in Culture and Media Studies.
+Sajkas also holds a BS in Serbian Language and Literature from the University of Belgrade.